neilellis/easydeploy/README.md

 ## 5. Continuous Deployment

 Continuous deployment is integral to easydeploy, it will assume that you're trying to do this if you're app has `export EASYDEPLOY_STATE="stateless"` set in the `ezd.sh`file.
-If it doesn't have this value set then we treat it as stateful and do not attempt to rebuild it automatically.
 Stateless apps are always preferable as gradually accrued unwanted or unexpected state can be deleted at any time.

 **TRY TO MAKE ALL YOUR APPS STATELESS, EXCEPT YOUR ACTUAL DATABASE**

 Easydeploy manages CD in an incredibly simple manner, using supervisord and a simple shellscript.

 HOW DO I REDEPLOY?

-Is probably what you're asking right now.
-Well it's simple, the best way to do this is to make sure the process that you run in the docker container responds to a simple Ctrl-C - because that's what easydeploy will send the app when a build has finished.
-Once your app exits supervisord will restart it in the new docker container.
-Simple.
+    ezd -m blue -e prod rebuild-app

 ## 6. Shared Directories